-In both the MAT and MAT-E program, your coursework and clinical experiences will be determined by which grade levels you’d like to teach.
+In both the MAT and MAT-E program, your on-campus coursework and clinical experiences will be determined by which grade levels you’d like to teach.

 Interested in pre-kindergarten through 8th grade?
 These grades are taught in self-contained classrooms, so you’ll be licensed to teach all subject areas.LEARN MORE